 ➡️ Buy Smoky Apple BBQ Sauce from Rufus Teague

 Besides apples, pigs have a fable for both food and great side dishes.
 Onions and mushrooms .
-The Vidalia Onion Fig Sauce Vidalia combines onions from the USA and the sweetness of figs with the fruity acidity of apple cider vinegar and orange juice for an exceptionally tasty sauce for pork.
-For the Gourmet touch , whether in the kitchen at home or outside over an open fire, we recommend serving a generous spoonful of the Truffle Aioli from Stonewall Kitchen with black truffles and white truffle oil.
-Because, as everyone knows, pigs can't get enough of truffles - even on their plates.
+The Vidalia Onion Fig Sauce Vidalia combines onions from the USA and the sweetness of figs with the fruity acidity of Apple cider vinegar and orange juice for an exceptionally delicious sauce for pork.
+For the Gourmet touch , whether in the kitchen at home or outside over an open fire, we recommend a generous spoonful of the Truffle Aioli from Stonewall Kitchen with black truffles and white truffle oil.
+Because, as everyone knows, pigs can't get enough of truffles – even on their plates.

 ➡️ Buy Vidalia Onion Fig Sauce from Stonewall Kitchen